TrevorHeyl/NXPDualCoreTest/README.md

 # NXPDualCoreTest
-***Assesing LPCExpresso for dual core debuggin on the LPC55S698***
+***Assesing LPCExpresso for dual core debuggin on the LPC55S69***

 This project implements LED flashing to demonstrate the multicore debugging on the MXP LPC55S69.
 The LPC55S69 EVK is used.

-Each core flashes a different colour LED, the main core (core 0) flashes the REd led of the RGB LED at a specific rate and core1 the Green LED at a different rate.
+Each core flashes a different colour LED, the main core (core 0) flashes the Red led of the RGB LED at a specific rate and core1 the Green LED at a different rate.
 The ocerlap allows the LED to appear orange at times.

 I found the debuggint o be a little bit unreliable.
 After consulting the forum I discovered there is a bug in Rev A of the LPC55S69 that needs the flash driver reset hanlding to be changed (see below)
 Sometinmes I had to restart the IDE to get the Redlink Server to run properly.
 But once running you have a very nice capability to for simulataneously debuggin both cores, you can set breakpoint sin any core ans single step through